nickjanssen/angus/README.md

 Builds and serves your app for **production** and **deploys it to S3**.
 Files will be minified and concatenated.
 See the `aws` object below in your `angus.config.js`.

 For both commands, you can find the built files inside the `dist/` folder.

-### How does it work?
-The idea is that Angus has all build tasks pre-configured.
-You simple tell Angus what your app needs and how you'd like it to be built.
-Think of it as a declarative approach to the build process.
-No more fiddling with Grunt/Gulpfiles!

 ## Bower